smartwinnr/site-smartwinnr/site/content/blog/blog3.md

 ## How can you use Gamification?

 There are various ways of implementing gamification.
 What is important is to link gamification to clearly defined objectives - whether it’s to increase sales performance or increase knowledge level.
-Some of the most common ways to implement gamification are through:
+Some of the most common ways to <a href="https://www.smartwinnr.com/post/kpi-gamification-how-to-select-kpis/" target="_blank">implement gamification</a> are through:

 *   **Points** - Scoring points is crucial to any gamification.
 Points are given against accomplishments.
     For example, 10 points are awarded for every correct answer or 100 points for every converted opportunity.
 These points add to a person’s score for that quarter or year